Strilanc/NP-vs-Quantum-Simulation-Walters-Algorithm/README.md

 ## Results

-Based on the behavior of the simulation, [I think the algorithm is actually exponential time](http://algorithmicassertions.com/post/1617).
+Based on the behavior of the simulation, and my analysis of the algorithm, [I say it's actually exponential time](http://algorithmicassertions.com/post/1617).

 Notice the way the right-side bits seem to be pulled to 100%: